javiermelo/datasciencecoursera/test.md

 ```
 3. Wait some seconds until the prompt appears again indicating that the script finished.

-4. XttWide.txt can be found as "./data/XttWide.txt"
+4. XttWide.txt can be found from your working directory as "./data/XttWide.txt"

 ###How to read the file